Quantumite/NopEmulator/README.md

 ### Start Address with Length

 Similar to the beginning and ending address option, potentially you just want to analyze the next X bytes from where you are.
 Great!
 Enter the starting address and the length you want to analyze and NopEmulator will emulate those instructions and give you your result as well.
 It's important to have flexibility in your analysis tools.

+### Longest

+Similar to Full Analysis below, this type of analysis looks at every length byte sequence in the sample and keeps track of the longest effective NOP Sled that's found.
+This is useful when looking for the best candidate for an effective NOP Sled being used.
+It also selects the earliest one; effective NOP Sleds of the same length located later on will not overwrite the earliest found effective NOP Sled.

 ### Full Analysis